 What made you want to apply for KAEF?

 When I first heard about KAEF and its mission, the idea fascinated me.
 In such a low-income country, to have the chance of living in some of the most economically developed cities of the United States, studying in some of the most renowned universities of the world and experiencing first-hand the culturally diverse lifestyle that is only native in the United States, it sounded amazing.

-In addition, professionally speaking, I was aware of the importance to learn from such a developed society, learn about the advanced and innovative business practices, the forward-thinking mentality, and most importantly, to be able to bring all of that back to Kosovo and help develop our community.
+In addition, professionally speaking, I was aware of the importance to learn from a developed society, learn about the advanced and innovative business practices, the forward-thinking mentality, and most importantly, to be able to bring all of that back to Kosovo and help develop our community.